f-ttok/article-powmde/README.md

 1. `julia run_alltests.jl`

 ### Details
-Our code is tested on the following environment:
+Our environment is as follows:

 - OS: Linux (Ubuntu 20.04)
 - CPU: Intel(R) Core(TM) i7-9700K
 - Memory: 16GB
 - Julia version: 1.5.1

-The source code is written in [Julia Language](https://julialang.org/).
+The programs are written in [Julia Language](https://julialang.org/).
 Hence, Julia Language has to be installed in your computer.

 In addition, some additional packages of Julia are required.